Sexual Harassment… Do you have a Zero-Tolerance Policy in Place?

 - Leader Training – Educate supervisors about how they should respond to inappropriate behavior in the work environment and when someone approaches with a complaint.
 Train leaders to actively be aware of risks and how to reinforce your policy.
-Train those who conduct investigations on how to properly conduct them, document finding and take corrective action.
+Train those who conduct investigations on how to properly conduct them, document findings and take corrective action.

 - Empower Employees – Employees share responsibility for maintaining a positive, productive environment, free from harassment.
 Encourage them to confront individuals who exhibit harassing behaviors asking them to stop, and to report harassment that does not stop.
 Encourage employees to come forward with any concerns or questions about harassment.

-- Complaint Process – Clearly communicate a complaint process and alternative avenues in your handbook, during new hire orientation and during training.
+- Complaint Process – Clearly communicate a complaint process and alternative avenues in your handbook, during new hire orientation, and during training.

 - Investigations –Treat all complaints seriously.
 Investigate to obtain the facts and details of what happened, witnesses’ present, and other facts relevant to the situation.
 Remember to objectively obtain both sides of the story before reaching a conclusion.

 - Corrective Action – After you reach a conclusion based on the facts of the complaint, take the steps necessary to eliminate the risk — letting the punishment fit the crime.
-For example, someone telling inappropriate jokes may be reminded of the policy and asked to stop, whereas someone who touches another person inappropriate may be terminated.
+For example, someone telling inappropriate jokes may be reminded of the policy and asked to stop, whereas someone who touches another person inappropriately may be terminated.

 - Documentation – Document all complaints, evidence obtained, witnesses, testimonies, and actions taken in response to all complaints.

 - Don’t Retaliate – Make sure that retaliation does not occur to employees who complain.
-Retaliation can be blatant like terminating someone shortly after a complaint, or be more subtle like scoring them lower in a performance review or moving them to another department.
+Retaliation can be blatant like terminating someone shortly after a complaint or be more subtle like scoring them lower in a performance review or moving them to another department.

 - Dating – Supervisors should avoid dating employees who report directly to them to avoid the risk of being accused of quid pro quo “this for that” sexual harassment, not to mention the challenges related to perceptions of favoritism.

-Creating a work environment free of risky harassing behaviors not only eliminates high lawsuit risks, but also ensures a happier work place.
-Harassment in any form creates undue stress, negativity, and conflict, which can damage teamwork, relationships and productivity.
+Creating a work environment free of risky harassing behaviors not only eliminates high lawsuit risks but also ensures a happier workplace.
+Harassment in any form creates undue stress, negativity, and conflict, which can damage teamwork, relationships, and productivity.
 Be clear about expectations, define a complaint process, and educate, educate, educate.